General Overview of

 • This helps control the amount of calories, fat, sugar and sodium added to foods by accompaniments, which can be significant.

-Sodium limits for reimbursable meals effective July 1, 2014 including condiments
+Sodium limits for reimbursable meals effective for 2023-3024 School Year including condiments to meet Sodium Interim Target 1A

-Middle School – 1360mg on average per meal
+Middle School – 1,225 mg on average per meal

-High School – 1420mg on average per meal
+High School – 1,280 mg on average per meal

 In an effort to meet the Nutritional guidelines for sodium in school meals, condiments are now portion controlled at all grade levels instead of self service.
 Condiments do not meet the guidelines for "Smart Snack" sales and therefore CANNOT be sold as extras.